 The second of the four recommendations is: “Allocated parking spaces should cater for the average parking requirement of households based on the house size.
 Unallocated spaces should provide for at least 20% additional spaces.”

 - Link the maximum number of allocated spaces to the average car ownership.
-1 and 2 bed houses and flats; 1 space, 3 bed units would have a mix of 1 and 2 spaces (probably depending on their location) and 4 bed+ 2 spaces.
+One and two bed houses and flats; one space, three bed units would have a mix of one and two spaces (probably depending on their location) and four bed plus two spaces.